szimmer/ipfr/cran-comments.md

 ## Minor update
-I had to revise a unit test due to the change to class() with respect to matrices.
+I had to revise a function given the change to tibble behavior in the 3.0.0 release.

 ## Test environments
 * Windows 10, R 3.6.1 (local)